-Midland States Bank is headquartered in Effingham and is the 20th largest bank in the state of Illinois.
-It is also the 405th largest bank in the nation.
-It was established in 1881 and as of September of 2013, it had grown to 429 employees at 34 locations.
-Midland States Bank has a B+ health rating.
+Midland States Bank is headquartered in EFFINGHAM and is the 6th largest bank in the state of Illinois.
+It is also the 185th largest bank in the nation.
+It was established in 1881 and as of June of 2023, it had grown to 915 employees at 61 locations.
+Midland States Bank has an A health rating.

 Was at a charity banquet in Rockford in the Spring and when I opened the program their was a full page ad promoting a gift from a Charitable Trust from their trust department with a giant logo and advertising how theiy were the trustee's and how great they were.
 All the fat cats in the Trust department got a sponsors table, etc.

 The only thing was, the money came from the one of trust funds, not the Bank!!
 I can imagine the gall.
 If it were my family charitable trust why would I want the bank hogging the glory.
 They didn't donate any money to the charity, they just showed up for the fancy dinner!!